Award is open for entries from 1 FEBRUARY to midnight 1 MAY, 2021.

 Third place prize: €150

-All shortlisted writers will be invited to our Awards Ceremony, that includes the reading of the shortlisted plays, on Friday 2nd July 2021 in The Presentation Centre, Enniscorthy.
+All shortlisted writers will be invited to our Awards Ceremony the first week weekend of July.

 Wexford Literary Festival welcomes entries to its first annual international Eoin Colfer International Children’s Short Story Award.
 Writers are asked to consider the guidelines below before submitting their entries.